 - hyperactivity

-Both Xanax and Vyvanse carry a substantial risk of abuse and causing withdrawal symptoms.
 When taken alone, both drugs can be very difficult to stop.
-When misused together, the reward mechanisms combine, making it even harder to quit use of the drugs, and the withdrawal symptoms compound.
+When misused together, it can be even harder to quit use of the medications because the withdrawal symptoms compound.

 Many people continue drug or alcohol abuse in order to avoid uncomfortable or painful withdrawal symptoms.

-Fatal Overdose
+Fatal Overdose From Xanax

-Xanax has a well-documented history as a preferred benzo for drug abuse.
 It is an especially popular controlled substance known for polydrug use.
 Used alone or with other drugs, the primary risk of Xanax overdose is excessive bodily depression.

 Xanax overdose causes the central nervous system to suppress vital systems too much.